oneananda/AWS_Operations/Learning/006 Amazon ElastiCache/README.md

 ### Cluster Mode

-Cluster mode in `Amazon ElastiCache (specifically with Redis)` is like dividing your work among a group of people to get things done faster and more efficiently.
-Instead of putting all your data in one place, cluster mode splits the data across multiple smaller units called nodes, and these nodes work together as a team.
+Cluster mode in `Amazon ElastiCache (specifically with Redis)` is like dividing the work among a group of people to get things done faster and more efficiently.
+Instead of putting all the data in one place, cluster mode splits the data across multiple smaller units called nodes, and these nodes work together as a team.

 `Cluster Mode Example:`